arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.usb-display/content.md

 ### Clearing the Display

-Users can reset the display by entering `clear` in the Serial Monitor.
+Reset the display by entering `clear` in to the Serial Monitor.

 ```cpp
 void forceScreenClear() {